AravindhVishnu/Double-Linked-List-For-Embedded-SW/README.md

 The double linked list is encapsulated in a static library.

-An example application which implements a team member directory is included to provide an example of how the double linked list can be used.
+An example application which implements a team member directory is included to provide info of how the double linked list can be used.

 Tools: